clearlydefined/clearlydefined/docs/wiki/Get-Involved.md

 already.
 We'd like to see if those people would be interested in curating data that has been harvested by ClearlyDefined and still needs some manual curation.
-We've defined the role of a [data curator](Data-curator-job-description).
+We've defined the role of a [data curator](Data-curator).
 We'd love people like this to join our community.

 ## Code

-If you would be interested in working on the ClearlyDefined software itself, we have outlined some information about [code contributors](Code-contributors).
+If you would be interested in working on the ClearlyDefined software itself, we have outlined some information about [code contributors](Code-contributor).
 Please also take a look at the [service](https://github.com/clearlydefined/service), [crawler](https://github.com/clearlydefined/crawler), and